mmseng/AislingMatHelper/README.md

 Delivers as many tons as you can hold.
 Depends on the value of `CargoCapacity`.
 Default is `F3`.
+i.e. This just selects the delivery button and holds the right arrow for roughly as long as it should take to deliver your whole payload before confirming.

 ### Kill
 Kills the script.